apache/incubator-kie-tools/README.md

 > **ℹ️ NOTE:** If you want to build _everything_, run `pnpm -r build:dev` or `pnpm -r build:prod`.
 It's going to take a while, though :)

-> **ℹ️ NOTE:** The KIE Tools build is parameterized by several Environment Variables.
+> **ℹ️ NOTE:** The Apache KIE Tools build is parameterized by several Environment Variables.
 For an extensive list of these variables, please see the list printed by the `bootstrap` script.

 > **ℹ️ NOTE:** Final artifacts will be on `{packages,examples}/*/dist` directories.

 ## Applications

-The KIE Tools project contains several applications.
+The Apache KIE Tools project contains several applications.
 To develop each one of them individually, refer to the instructions below.

 #### VS Code Extension (DMN, BPMN, SceSim, and PMML Editors)